Kubernetes the not so hard way with Ansible - Harden the instances - (K8s v1.20)

 The role changes some SSHd settings by default:

-Personally I always change the default SSH port as lot of brute force attacks taking place against this port.
+Personally I always change the default SSH port as lot of brute force attacks taking place against this port (but to make that sure: This won’t prevent you from attacks as there are mass scanner out there that are able to scan the whole internet in a few minutes…).
 So if you want to change the port setting for example you can do so:

 harden_linux_sshd_settings_user: "^Port ": "Port 22222"